About your Fiddle Teacher

 Dr. John Cockman

-I was born just south of Blowing Rock, NC, but grew up in Sherrill's Ford on the family peach farm.
-I discovered my love of fiddling at the age of 13 when I formed a bluegrass gospel band with my father, older sister, and three younger brothers called The Cockman Family.
+I have been fiddling since I was 13 years old, when I formed a bluegrass gospel band with my father, older sister, and three younger brothers called The Cockman Family.

 Having become a professional fiddler at a young age, I devoted myself to the study of many styles of fiddling.
 After becoming a master of Bluegrass, Gospel, Old Time, Celtic, Country and Cajun fiddling, I discovered that I get the most joy from teaching others to play the music I love.

-I moved back to Blowing Rock in 1992, and married my wife Jennifer in 1996.
+I moved to Boone in 1992, and married my wife Jennifer in 1996.
 In and in 2000 and 2001 we were blessed with two beautiful daughters, Arwen and Lorien.
 In 2015 we adopted another daughter, Morgen.
-Although I no longer tour, I love spending time with my family and we all make music together, and perform locally at churches and festivals.
-And of course, I love spending time online teaching fiddle and visiting with my friends on the BGD forum.
+Since then we have adopted three more children from Watauga County; Daniel, Rowan, and Elowen.

 Thank you for becoming a member of BluegrassDaddy.com and for supporting my efforts to pass down this great music.
 It is my prayer that the proceeds from this site will enable me to expand my free local instruction, and help even more of the kids here, and around the world, to learn and to perform the music of their rich and unique mountain heritage.